techidaily/site-win11-tips/source/_posts/budget-beware-top-7-hazards-with-sub-standard-windows-licenses.md

 ## Better to Buy From Microsoft?

  The Windows operating system license is indeed expensive but buying from Microsoft has its advantages.
 You know what you are buying and can contact their support team if you cannot activate using the digital license.
-However, the cheap keys often need to perform phone activation and ask you to share your[Microsoft account](https://www.makeuseof.com/tag/create-a-microsoft-account-on-windows-10-using-gmail-or-yahoo/) .
+However, the cheap keys often need to perform phone activation and ask you to share your [Microsoft account](https://www.makeuseof.com/tag/create-a-microsoft-account-on-windows-10-using-gmail-or-yahoo/) .
 If you have decided to go with a specific version of Windows OS, it makes sense to go for the official purchase route.
 It will eliminate the chances of falling prey to scamsters and losing your banking information.

 ## Cheap Windows Keys Could Be a Trap